Tech-Nat/aws-cloud-migration/README.md

 3. Monitor the lifecycle progress by clicking on the Job ID.
 4. A new AWS MGN Service Conversion Server should be available in EC2.
 5. Test your application using the test instance's public IP.
-6. Once testing is complete, mark the source server as "ready for cutover."
+6. Once testing is complete, mark the source server as "ready for cutover.

-Certainly!
-Below is the continuation of the process for migrating a server using AWS MGN, including steps 8 and 9:

----

 ## Step 8: Launch Cutover Instance